conduitframework/conduit_sqs/README.md

 ConduitSQS does not allow you to set the `message_attributes` option.
 Those will be filled from properties on the message and from the message headers.

-In addition to the SQS options, publish allows a `to` option to be set, which specifies the destination queue for the message.
+In addition to the SQS options, you can also pass the following:

+* `:to` - The destination queue for the message.
 If the message already has it's destination set, this option will be ignored.
+* `:max_attempts` - How many times to retry publishing a message.
+Defaults to `10` when not specified.
+Can also be set globally.
+* `:base_backoff_in_ms` - The base factor used to exponentially backoff when a request fails.
+Defaults to `10` when not specified.
+Can also be set globally.
+* `:max_backoff_in_ms` - The maximum backoff when a request fails.
+Defaults to `10_000` when not specified.
+Can also be set globally.